ue4plugins/HoverPlugin/README.md

 If you use it as an Engine plug-in, clone this repository into the */Engine/Plugins/Media* directory and compile your game.
-Full Unreal Engine 4 source code from GitHub (4.9 or higher) is required for this to work.
+Full Unreal Engine 4 source code from GitHub (4.9 or higher) is required for this.

 After compiling the plug-in, you have to **enable it** in Unreal Editor's plug-in browser.

 In order to use the Blueprint version of the hover component, copy the file */Content/BlueprintHoverComponent.uasset* into your project's */Content* directory.

+Perform the following steps to test the components:
+1. Drag a *Sphere* or other StaticMeshActor from the *Basic Shapes* tab into your level
+2. Select the actor, lift it off the floor a bit, and click the *Add Component* button in the *Details* panel
+3. Add the desired hover component, i.e. *SimpleHoverComponent* or *BlueprintHoverComponent*
+4. Make sure the *Mobility* of the actor's StaticMeshComponent is set to *Movable*
+5. Hit the *Play* button to start the game in the Editor

+Your sphere should now be hovering above the floor, slowly bouncing up and down into a stable position.

 ## Support